Home / File format / dds

 DDS file format

 The DDS format was published along with the DirectX7.0 and DirectX8.0.
-Though it has an old connection with the DirectX series, it has the capability to be used with GLSL (OpenGL Shading Language) ARB finish squeezing extensions too.
-Direct 3D 10 increased the capacity of DDS files by increasing its textures, and the additional support needed to run with Direct3D 10.x and 11 texture formats.
+Though it has an old connection with the DirectX series, it can be used with GLSL (OpenGL Shading Language) ARB finish squeezing extensions.
+Direct 3D ten increased DDS files' capacity by increasing its textures and the additional support needed to run with Direct3D 10.x and 11 texture formats.